JAIrwin/JAIUserBundle/README.md

     locale_key:  %kernel.default_locale%
 ```

+For development you need to provide separate configuratons using the public test keys everywhere except production (documentation: [Google Recaptcha FAQ](https://developers.google.com/recaptcha/docs/faq)).
+You could either store the keys in `parameters.yml` or add the `ewz_recaptcha` configurations to `config_dev.yml`, `config_prod.yml`, and `config_test.yml` instead of `config.yml`.

 ### Step 5: Enable Translations

 To get the correct form labels and placeholders enable translation.
 In a new Symfony3